Tambor, Costa Rica: Complete Beach Town Travel Guide

 Check out our full guide to Isla Tortuga for more info.

-Hike at Curu Wildlife Reserve
+Hike at Curu Wildlife Refuge

 The Curu Reserve is located just northeast of Tambor.
 Every time we have visited there have only been a few other people there.
 There are several trails for all skill levels, a nice beach, and plenty of tours that depart from here.